aws/amazon-ecs-cli/README.md

 ### Starting/Running Tasks
 After the cluster is created, you can run tasks – groups of containers – on the ECS cluster.
 First, author a [Docker Compose configuration file](https://docs.docker.com/compose).
 You can run the configuration file locally using Docker Compose.
+Information about specific compose versions and fields supported by the ecs-cli can be found [here](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/cmd-ecs-cli-compose-parameters.html).

 Here is an example Docker Compose configuration file that creates a web page: